 - Companies are required to perform AML Screening and Ongoing Monitoring of the ultimate beneficial owner of any company they’re partnering up with.

 Ongoing monitoring means that a company takes extra steps to ensure safe business relationships by checking customers’ reputations and their consistency with expected behavior patterns.
-Unlike screening, AML Ongoing Monitoring is a daily matter.
-The process is done automatically, and in case any unusual risks are detected, the business receives an alert informing about the change in reputation.
+Unlike screening, AML ongoing monitoring is a daily matter.
+The process is done automatically, and in case any unusual risks are detected, the business receives an alert informing them of the change in reputation.

-That’s why this process controls business relationships, monitors frequently renewed sanctions, media, PEPs, and Watchlists.
+That’s why this process controls business relationships and monitors frequently renewed sanctions, media, PEPs, and Watchlists.
 Due to AML Ongoing Monitoring, you can determine whether the business’ customers’ activities are consistent with customer risk assessment and KYC.

-Many companies look for automated solutions to screen their customers regularly in order to check changes in databases.
-For instance, news about PEPs and political representatives are published in the media every day along with new regulations that are frequently updated.
+Many companies look for automated AML solutions to screen their customers regularly in order to check changes in databases.
+For instance, news about PEPs and political representatives is published in the media every day, along with new regulations that are frequently updated.
 That makes manual monitoring almost impossible.
 Bad information in the media can expose criminal behavior as well; therefore, it’s beneficial to check what can be revealed during a negative news screening.